-Dominion is a deck-building game where you buy cards—action, treasure, and victory cards— to put in your deck.
+Dominion is a deck-building game where you buy cards—action, treasure, and victory cards—to put in your deck.
 And while treasure and victory cards may be important, the meat of the game is all about the different action cards you can buy.

 Don't Buy Too Many Actions

-The most common mistake in that people make in their first games of Dominion is that newbies end up holding too many actions cards.
+The most common mistake that people make in their first games of Dominion is that newbies end up holding too many action cards.
 Since you only get to play one action per turn, a hand full of unusable actions does you no good.
 Too many actions will ruin your deck.